brrrrdy/Weather-App/README.md

 ### Bugs

 - API not loading chance of rain correctly.
 FIXED ✅
-- Cursor not remaining in link state when hovering over a link ⛔️
+- Cursor not remaining in link state when hovering over a link FIXED ✅

 ## UI Mockups